hpi-swa/Squot/src/Squot.package/SquotPath.class/README.md

 Helper class to handle or convert paths.
+Used to consitently form artifact paths from filesystem paths.